Spouse & Family Visa Extensions

 One of the most important requirements that many still get wrong is the English language requirement.
 Unlike many other visa categories, you cannot rely on the fact that in your previous application you have already met this requirement.
 The reason for that is because the level of English knowledge for Spouse visa extension is higher than the initial application.

-The requirement can be met by either taking the specified test with qualifying provider, or by providing NARIC approved Degree at a level equivalent or higher to a UK Bachelor Degree, which was taught in English.
-You can also rely on your nationality, if you are from qualifying English speaking country.
+The requirement can be met by either taking the specified test with a qualifying provider or by providing NARIC approved Degree at a level equivalent or higher to a UK Bachelor Degree, which was taught in English.
+You can also rely on your nationality if you are from a qualifying English speaking country.

 You can also apply to switch your leave to that of a spouse from any immigration category, apart from a visit visa and any visa that is shorter or equal to 6 months.
 The only exception is the fiancé visa.

 When contemplating switching to this visa, make sure you speak to a spouse visa solicitor, as you might not be able to qualify for ILR as quickly as you think.
 This is because to qualify for a spouse visa ILR you will need to have had 5 years of leave on this particular visa and leave from other immigration categories cannot be combined.